 Paul Robeson had always argued that he was a true American – true to the revolutionary and progressive spirit of his country’s foundations, as portrayed in the lyrics of the patriotic cantata “Ballad for Americans” which he’d popularised.
 In 1956, Robeson was questioned by the House Un-American Activities Committee.
 Asked why he did not wish to move to Russia, he replied: “Because my father was a slave, and my people died to build this country, and I am going to stay here and have a part of it just like you … And you, gentlemen, are the non-patriots and you are the un-Americans and you ought to be ashamed of yourselves.”

-Following a court ruling on a related case, Robeson regained his passport in 1958.
-But it was of little consequence.
+Robeson regained his passport in 1958, but it was of little consequence.
 Despite several attempts to rebuild his career, the damage was permanent.
 Shunned even by Black leaders, Coretta Scott King – Martin Luther King Jr’s widow – would later admit that Robeson had been ‘buried alive.’
 His mental and physical health swiftly deteriorated, but he remained unrepentant and true to his beliefs to the end.

-Robeson’s own stirring words – spoken at a “Save Spain” anti-fascist rally at the Royal Albert Hall in 1937 – serve as his true and enduring epitaph:
+Robeson’s own stirring words – spoken at a “Save Spain” anti-fascist rally at the Royal Albert Hall in 1937 – serve as his enduring epitaph:

 The artist must take sides.
 He must elect to fight for freedom or slavery.
 I have made my choice.
 I had no alternative.
 The history of the capitalist era is characterized by the degradation of my people: despoiled of their lands, their culture destroyed … denied equal protection under law, and deprived their rightful place in the respect of their fellows.
 Not through blind faith or coercion but conscious of my course, I take my place with you.